facebook/create-react-app/packages/react-scripts/fixtures/kitchensink/README.md

 ## Running the test suite

 Tests are automatically run by the CI tools.
 In order to run them locally, without having to manually install and configure everything, the `yarn e2e:docker` CLI command can be used.

-This is a simple script that runs a **Docker** container, where the node version, git branch to clone, test suite, and whether to run it with `yarn` or `npm` can be chosen.
+This is a script that runs a **Docker** container, where the node version, git branch to clone, test suite, and whether to run it with `yarn` or `npm` can be chosen.
-Simply run `yarn e2e:docker --help` to get additional info.
+Run `yarn e2e:docker --help` to get additional info.

 If you need guidance installing **Docker**, you should follow their [official docs](https://docs.docker.com/engine/installation/).